Coffee and Research

 6. Adjusting for Bias — The landscape of regression modeling

-An episode where she learns from her father — from interpreting logistic regression results and creating tables to avoiding pitfalls in its use.
+An episode where she learns from her father — from interpreting logistic regression results and creating tables to avoid pitfalls in its use.
 And then…

 • [From Risk to Logistic Regression]